KAIST-SE-Lab/StarPlateS/README.md

 - Click "Project" in Project Settings and set your SDK to java 1.8

 #### 6. Run the StarPlateS
-Click "File" -> "Open" -> *VENTOS_Public*
+- Click "File" -> "Open" -> *VENTOS_Public*
-Go to "Project Structure", click "Import Module", and add *SoS_Extension* Click "Add Configuration" and add "Application"
+- Go to "Project Structure", click "Import Module", and add *SoS_Extension*
+- Click "Add Configuration" and add "Application" like the following figure

-Click "Run", then it will be executed.
+- Click "Run", then it will be executed.

 You can check the execution logs at "VENTOS_Public/examples/platoon_SoS/results".